awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-metadata.md

 The `ec2:MetadataHttpTokens`, `ec2:MetadataHttpPutResponseHopLimit`, and `ec2:MetadataHttpEndpoint` IAM condition keys can also be used to control the use of the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) and the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API and corresponding CLI\.
 For the valid conditions for these keys, see [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) and [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) in the *AWS CLI Command Reference*\.
 If a policy is created, and a parameter in the API call does not match the state specified in the policy using the condition key, the API or CLI call fails with an `Access Denied` response\.
 You can use the preceding example policy as an example of how to create policies with these condition keys\.

 **To require the use of IMDSv2 on an existing instance**
 For existing instances, you can opt in to require that IMDSv2 is used when requesting instance metadata\.
-Use the [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) CLI command and set the `http-token` parameter to `required`\.
+Use the [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) CLI command and set the `http-tokens` parameter to `required`\.

 ```
-aws ec2 modify-instance-metadata-options --instance-id i-1234567898abcdef0 --http-token required
+aws ec2 modify-instance-metadata-options --instance-id i-1234567898abcdef0 --http-tokens required
 ```

 Although we do not provide an example policy, the `ec2:MetadataHttpTokens` condition key can also be used to control the use of the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API as well as the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) API\.